oguzhanmemis7849/pm2-monit/README.md

 The project has 3 pages.
 Overview, Issues and Charts.
 * Overview :

-Processes Id, Name, Status, CPU and Memory Usage, Computer name, Unique Id, Created at, Uptime and Restart Count information are you can access.You can restart these processes with the restart button, check their output with the out logs button and delete the processes with the delete button.
+You can access Processes Id, Name, Status, CPU and Memory Usage, Computer name, Unique Id, Created at, Uptime and Restart Count information.
+You can restart these processes with the restart button, check their output with the out logs button and delete the processes with the delete button.

 * Issues :